-Instead of 20 syntheses and 20 assays, only 15 were required.
-Further, time-consuming purification of each mixture was not required.
-This process is very similar to that carried out by natural-product chemists.
-The microbial, plant, or animal tissue is extracted with a variety of solvents, beginning with nonpolar hydrocarbons and ending with an alcohol or water, and the fractions are screened for activity.
-Only the active fractions are retained.
+- Instead of 20 syntheses and 20 assays, only 15 were required.
+Further, time-consuming purification of each mixture was not required. - This process is very similar to that carried out by natural-product chemists. - The microbial, plant, or animal tissue is extracted with a variety of solvents, beginning with nonpolar hydrocarbons and ending with an alcohol or water, and the fractions are screened for activity.
+Only the active fractions are retained. - In either combinatorial synthesis or natural product isolation, once active compounds are identified, largerscale, more focused syntheses can be done.